Algirdas Brazauskas

-Algirdas Mykolas Brazauskas (/lt/, 22 September 1932 – 26 June 2010) was the fourth president of Lithuania, in office from 1993 to 1998.
+Algirdas Mykolas Brazauskas (Note: /lt/) (22 September 1932 – 26 June 2010) was the fourth president of Lithuania, in office from 1993 to 1998.
 He also served as Prime Minister of Lithuania from 2001 to 2006.
 Brazauskas was the first democratically elected president of post-Soviet Lithuania.

 He also served as head of the Communist Party of Lithuania that broke with the Communist Party of the Soviet Union.

 Biography

 Brazauskas was born in Rokiškis, Lithuania.
-Brazauskas traces his family back to the 18th century.
-In the village of Mikailiškiai (now Radviliškis District Municipality).
+Brazauskas traces his family's root back to the 18th century, in the village of Mikailiškiai (now in Radviliškis District Municipality).
 His father was Kazimieras Brazauskas (1906–1997) and mother was Sofija Brazauskienė (née Perezilevičiūtė; 1904–1979).
 He finished Kaišiadorys High School in 1952 and graduated from Kaunas Polytechnic Institute in 1956 with a degree in civil engineering.
 He later served as a Conscript sailor in the Soviet Navy, serving as a Fire controlman on board the Riga-class frigate Rosomakha until 1960.
 In 1967, Brazauskas started working in the Governmental Planning Committee, as a Committee's head's assistant.
 In 1974, Brazauskas received a PhD in economics.

 He divorced his first wife, Julija, with whom he had two daughters; he married Kristina Butrimienė in 2002.